dev-andrey/advent-of-code/README.md

 ### Approach

-I'm using functional approach for each solution.
+I'm using a functional approach for each solution.
 Which means:

 1. avoiding `null`
 1. pure functions